kragorg/dng/2025-03-16 — Dungeons and Gardens.md

 # Secrets of Croaker Cave

-<span class="dropcap">The party retraces their steps</span> to the *Jolly Dwarf*, the village’s heart of warmth and camaraderie amid the chill.
-As the tavern door swings open, the familiarity of its cozy interior washes over them— flickering hearth light dances against the walls, and the low murmur of conversation mixes with the clinking of mugs.
-Unwinding from the day’s skirmishes, they retire to the modest comfort of their two rented rooms, voices still echoing with plans and reflections.
+<span class="dropcap">The party retraces their steps</span> to the *Jolly Dwarf*, where warmth greets them like an old friend.
+As the tavern’s door swings open, hearth light flickers along the walls, merging with murmurs and the clinking of mugs.
+After a day of skirmishes, they retire to modest rooms, voices still echoing with plans.

-Morning creeps upon Palebank Village with a muted brilliance.
-Despite the season’s turn, the air is crisp and biting.
-The adventurers stir in their quarters at half-past seven, while frost clings insistently to the glass panes.
-As the party readies themselves, the morning hustle begins below—a kettle hisses, chairs scrape on the stone floor, and the aroma of breakfast.

-The inn sits in uncharacteristic quietude.
-The closure of the port reduces the throng of patrons to a solitary family.
-The two men, faces etched with a mix of weariness and resolve, share a familial air with the twin tiefling girls beside them.
-The girls, eyes bright with a hint of mischief, wear garments that meld practicality with the faintest nod to whimsy— simple tunics adorned with bright stitching.
-Their departure is noticed only as the door swings closed behind them, the morning light framing their retreating figures in a brief tableau.
+Morning in Palebank Village dawns with a crisp, biting air.
+Frost clings to windows, and the adventurers rise at half-past seven.
+Below, a kettle hisses, and the aroma of breakfast fills the inn.
+Unusually quiet due to the port’s closure, the inn has only one family—  a weary pair of men with twin tiefling girls—  depart, the door framing their retreat in the morning light.

-As the door closes behind the departing family, Bortock greets the party with his customary cheer.
-His jovial demeanor is a beacon of warmth against the inn’s quiet backdrop.
-“Well met, travelers!” he calls out.
-“Elro was around last night, looking for you lot.
-Said he’d swing by again soon.
-Seems eager for some news.”
+Bortock, the innkeeper, greets them cheerily.
+“Elro was around last night, looking for you lot,” he says, “He’ll be back soon for news.”

-Halite, ever the inquisitive mind, takes the opportunity to engage Bortock, his curiosity piqued.
-“What can you tell us about Croaker Cave?” he inquires, leaning in slightly.

-Bortock’s expression shifts subtly to one of caution, the merriment in his eyes tempered by the weight of his words.
+As Halite asks about Croaker Cave, Bortock’s expression shifts subtly to one of caution.
 “Croaker Cave, you say?
-They call it that for good reason—the croaks of giant ice frogs echo from there, a sound that’d chill your bones if the cold hadn’t already.
+They call it that for good reason—  the croaks of giant ice frogs echo from there, a sound that’d chill your bones if the cold hadn’t already.
 None of the village folk dare set foot inside.
 They know where to find it, sure, but it’s an unspoken rule here: no one goes into that cave.”

-The party settles into a corner table.
-Their breakfast— simple fare that consists of warm bread, savory stew, and fish— is quickly served, and five silver pieces are dutifully deducted from their collective inventory.
-As steam rises from their mugs, mingling with the scents beckoning from the kitchen, Kragor turns to Bortock, his curiosity unabated.

-“What can you tell us about Hulil?”
-Kragor inquires, his gaze steady as he delves into the topic of the enigmatic sisters.
-“You mentioned knowing something about her sister Tulgi, before.”
+Taking a seat, the party enjoys breakfast—  warm bread, stew, and fish; a bargain at only five silver pieces—  while Kragor inquires about Hulil, Tulgi’s sister.
 Bortock scratches his beard thoughtfully, his eyes narrowing as he sifts through what bits of information he possesses.
 “Ah, Tulgi,” he begins slowly, weighing his words.
-“Can’t say I knew she had a sister.
+“Can’t say I knew she has a sister.
 These folks from Shadycreek Run—  always a tangled web with them.
-Their kin aren’t exactly welcome with open arms in Palebank.
+Their kin aren’t exactly welcome in Palebank.
 Suspicion tends to follow their kind.”
-The room falls silent for a moment, the crackle of the hearth the only sound, as the party absorbs this insight into the community’s undercurrents.

-Then Kragor, ever pragmatic, inquires about another concern weighing on their minds.
-“What about healing potions?
+Ever the pragmatic, Kragor poses another question: “What about healing potions?
 Do you know where we might procure some?”

-With a nod of understanding, Bortock leans in slightly, his voice dropping to a conspiratorial tone.
-“Aye, there’s a place by the docks—a rickety shack run by an old elf woman named Gramini.
-She tends to the sick and sells a few potions.
-Not the cheapest, but she’s got a knack for it, if you catch my drift.”

-As the party settles the last of their breakfast, Elro, the stalwart head of the Glass Blades, enters the *Jolly Dwarf* with his usual air of authority.
-He approaches the group, genuine concern etched upon his features.
-“How are you all faring?
-What have you uncovered since we last spoke?”

-Scarlet takes the lead, relaying the fruits of their investigation.
-“We’ve traced connections between Tulgi, her sister Hulil, and the affliction spreading through Palebank.
-There’s also Verla, the owner of Pelc’s Curiosities, who met a tragic end.”
-She pauses, gauging Elro’s reaction.

-Though Elro is unaware of Hulil specifically, he had suspected ties to the Shadycreek Run families.
-“We’ve long had our suspicions about those families,” Elro admits, nodding in understanding.
-“Their presence is like a shadow over the village.
-We don’t take kindly to their brand of trouble.”

-Upon learning of Verla’s fate, a solemn expression clouds his face, a brief but sincere tribute to a fallen villager.
-Scarlet continues, letting him know that they encountered bandits at Pelc’s, many of whom they dispatched.
-Elro’s demeanor lightens slightly at this news.
-“Good work.
-A few less of those rats to worry about.
-I’ll send some of my people over to handle the aftermath,” he assures, a faint smile of approval playing on his lips.
+Bortock advises, “Try the docks.
+There’s an old elf woman, Gramini, she sells them.
+Pricey, but worth it.”

+As breakfast concludes, Elro joins them, concern in his eyes.
+Scarlet updates him on their findings: connections between Tulgi, Hulil, and the village’s affliction, and the tragic fate of Verla from Pelc’s Curiosities.
+Elro nods, confirming suspicions about the Shadycreek Run families.
+News of dispatched bandits lightens his demeanor.
+“Less to worry about,” he says, intending to send his men over to shop to clean up.

-Still curious about their next venture, Whisper inquires, “What makes Croaker's Cave particularly dangerous?”
+Still curious about their next venture, Whisper inquires, “What makes Croaker Cave particularly dangerous?”
 Elro turns towards her, his gaze steady.
 “It’s the giant ice frogs.
 Those are the reason folks steer clear.”

 Scarlet, drawing from her vast trove of natural knowledge, leans forward.
 “How large are these frogs?” she asks.